Competitive Comparison

 Everything a buyer needs to evaluate JavaScript Obfuscator is published openly — how source is handled, how protected builds get reviewed, and how the product fits modern release processes.
 No sales call needed to start the review.

-Open security and trust
+Open security evidence

 Processing details